Shewiiii/SpotifyDL/README.md

 > [!WARNING]
 > Spotify's rate limiting is pretty strict.
 You might want to wait a bit after downloading about ten songs in a raw.

+## Config
+You can change the following in the `config.py` file:
+- Track folder
+- Reveal songs in file explorer after download
+- Try FLAC files download (will probably not work)

 ## To do
-- Add FLAC support (bugged right now)
+- Add FLAC support